 Create Separate Play Areas

 Ideally, your dog park should have two separate play areas to give small and large dogs their own areas to play in without hurting each other.
-Often, pet owners will use the smaller area to condition their puppy to being around other dogs, and the larger area is perfect for rambunctious or large breeds to burn off their energy.
+Often, pet owners will use the smaller area to condition their puppy to being around other dogs, and the larger area is perfect for large breeds to burn off their energy.
 Keep in mind that both areas should have similar equipment and amenities so that everyone is satisfied with their side of the playground.

 Install Comfortable Ground Cover